 Early Beginnings in Guangdong

-Canton Embroidery, also know as Yue embroidery, originated in Guangzhou, Guangdong Province, during the Tang Dynasty (618-907 AD).
-Its location near the Pearl River Delta made Guangzhou a hub for trade and cultural exchange, which heavily influenced the art form's development.
+Cantonese embroidery originated in Guangzhou, Guangdong Province, during the Tang Dynasty (618-907 AD).
+Its location near the Pearl River Delta made Guangzhou a global hub for trade and cultural exchange, which heavily influenced the art form's development and its vibrant, outward-looking aesthetic.

 Evolution Through the Dynasties

-The craft flourished through several dynasties, with each period adding to its complexity and beauty:
+The craft flourished through several dynasties, making it a vital piece of ancient Chinese silk embroidery history.
+Each period added to its complexity and beauty:

 -